gene-git/dual-root/README.rst

 Second Approach:
- - best suited with minimal change upgrade  existsing system
+ - best suited to upgrade existing system with minimal changes
  - syncing <esp, boot, root, usr and possibly var
  - dynamic areas (e.g. var) should preferably be on a RAID array.
    Especially if there are things like mail or databses running.